Raising ducks is a hobby that fulfills a lifetime passion and is hard to let go of. Our family loves and cares for a small flock of Pekins.

-Baby ducks are nearly impossible to sex before 8 weeks of age.
-There is a method called sex venting that can be done within the first 24 hours but the method is often misunderstood and hurts or kills the baby duck.
+Baby ducks are nearly impossible to sex before eight weeks of age.
+There is a method called sex venting that can be done within the first 24 hours, but it is often misunderstood and can hurt or kill a baby duck if done improperly.

-The easiest way to tell if your Pekin duck is a male or female is by their quack.
-Girls have a loud honk and boys have a quieter quack.
-Male ducks have a drake feather, a drake feather is a curled feather at the end of his tail, but this way isn't always accurate.
+The easiest way to tell if your Pekin duck is a male or female is by its quack.
+Girls have a loud honk, and boys have a quieter quack.
+Male ducks also have a drake feather, which is a curled feather at the end of the tail.
+This alone, however, isn't enough information for accurate sexing.
 Watch the video below for a more in-depth explanation.

 Although some of these ducks are not technically Pekins, they are often confused with Pekins and have nearly identical features and traits.
-Refer to the images above for a visual reference of these different duck varieties.
+Refer to the included images for a visual reference to these varieties.

-The American Pekin duck is a large hearty bird that doesn't feel as fragile as other common domestic ducks.
-They were introduced to America from China in 1873 by James E. Palmer who started the American flock with 6 hens and 3 drakes.
-Palmer loaded 15 birds on the ship and only 9 made the trip across the pond.
-Over half of America's commercial ducks are Pekins today!
+The American Pekin is a large, hearty bird that doesn't feel as fragile as other common domestic ducks.
+They were introduced to America from China in 1873 by James E. Palmer, who started the American flock with six hens and three drakes.
+Palmer loaded fifteen birds on the ship, and only nine made the trip across the pond.
+Over half of America's commercial ducks today are Pekins!

-These ducks are seen throughout America today at local ponds, commercial farms, backyard farms as pets and even parks.
-The American Pekin duck lays about 200 eggs per year and is rarely broody, you often need to incubate the eggs.
-Sexing the duck is often hard until maturity, the drake possesses a drake feather.
-A drake feather is a single curled feather on its tail.
+These ducks are seen throughout the U.S. at ponds, commercial farms, and backyard farms.
+They also exist as pets, and some even live independently in parks.
+The American Pekin duck lays about 200 eggs per year and is rarely broody; the eggs generally need to be incubated by keepers.
+Sexing is often difficult until maturity.
+Drakes do possess a drake feather, which is a single curled feather on the tail.
 The female has a much louder quack than the drake.

-Aylesbury ducks, although extremely similar in appearance, aren’t actually Pekin ducks.
-These ducks get their name from the town they originated in Aylesbury, England.
-Since at least the 1690’s Aylesbury and the surrounding areas have bread ducks.
+Aylesbury ducks, although extremely similar in appearance, aren’t actually Pekins.
+These ducks get their name from the town they originated in—Aylesbury, England.
+Since at least the 1690s, Aylesbury and the surrounding areas have bred ducks.
 Given the similarities, this breed seems to have been inspired by the Chinese Pekin.

-The preferred duck was a hearty white meat bird with clean feathers, this led to selective breeding and by the early 1800’s, Aylesbury ducks were a sought-after meat bird being shipped throughout England including London regularly.
+Originally, the preferred duck was a hearty white meat bird with clean feathers.
+This led to selective breeding, and by the early 1800s, Aylesbury ducks were a sought-after meat bird being shipped throughout England (including London) regularly.
 Aylesbury ducks were considered more flavorful and less fatty than Pekin ducks.
-Over inbreeding and war led to the Aylesbury's decline, there is only 1 major flock left in England today.
+An abundance of inbreeding combined with the World Wars led to the Aylesbury's decline.
+There is only one major flock left in England today.

-Breeding the Chinese version with an upright Japanese duck from Dutch ships gave the German Pekin an upright stance, much like an Indian Runner Duck but boasts a much stockier appearance.
+The German Pekin is the result of Chinese Pekins being bred with upright Japanese ducks from Dutch ships.
+This gave the German Pekin an upright stance, much like an Indian Runner Duck but with a much stockier appearance.

-Germany has not farmed the German Pekin commercially since the second world war and is listed on the critically endangered species list.
-Today these birds are kept as pets and displayed in shows.
+Germany has not farmed the German Pekin commercially since the Second World War, and it is now listed on the critically endangered species list.
+Today, these birds are primarily kept as pets and displayed in shows.

-Jumbo Pekins are bred by crossing a meaty strain Pekin drake with a medium sized Pekin hen.
-The largest Pekin you can get, these birds are often a preferred choice for meat birds because of their size and fertility rates.
-Because these ducks grow so fast their legs aren't built to hold their own weight which reduces their life cycle and productivity.
-This is the reason people do not usually keep them as pets.
+Jumbo Pekins are bred by crossing a meaty strain Pekin drake with a medium-sized Pekin hen.
+These birds are the largest Pekins you can get, and they are often a preferred choice for meat birds because of their size and fertility rates.
+Because these ducks grow so fast, their legs aren't built to hold their own weight, which reduces their life cycle and productivity.
+People do not usually keep them as pets for this reason.

 White Crested Duck

 A domestic White Crested Duck looks nearly identical to a Pekin duck, but it's not exactly a Pekin.
-Domestic Crested Ducks most likely originated in the East Indies being depicted in paintings over 2000 years ago.
+Domestic Crested Ducks most likely originated in the East Indies.
+They were depicted in paintings there over 2000 years ago.

 Grimaud Hybrid Pekins

-With an American Pekin like appearance, these ducks are created in France by Grimaud Freres.
-Grimaud ducks are genetically modified to be fertile, high output egg layers with an improved feed conversion ratio for meat birds.
-Due to the proprietary nature, little is known about this breed other than what's posted on Mr. Freres website.
+These ducks have an American Pekin-like appearance and are created in France by a man named Grimaud Freres.
+Grimaud ducks are genetically modified to be fertile, high-output egg-layers with an improved feed conversion ratio as meat birds.
+Due to the proprietary nature, little is known about this breed other than what's posted on Mr. Freres' website.

 © 2018 Drake Runner